MERV-spice/basic-merv/README.md

 ### Geolocation

-* service allowing access to a user's current position
+* an Expo service allowing access to a user's current position

 ### Heroku